 Taking a sauna is a worthwhile investment on wellbeing in the short as well as the long term.
 Often it’s not only effortless, but also stripped down and self-contained of an activity.

 However, sauna bathing can be even more rewarding when aligned with the particularities of one’s own preferences and personal lifestyle.
-This can be achieved for instance by setting the sauna as the endpoint of an exercise or as a platform to explore new forms of fitness, or by integrating different kinds of treatments into the experience.
+Set the sauna as the endpoint of an exercise or as a platform to explore new forms of fitness, or integrate different kinds of treatments into the experience.

 Boost Your Excercise

 Letting the glow of the sauna stove loosen the whole body is an appropriate way to crown a workout session.
 Strained or otherwise sore musculature rests on the benches by itself, and in addition, the gentle heat makes for an easy and pleasing place to do stretching.
 Sauna ensures good recovery that is essential for boosts in performance to take effect, but the surprising benefits it gives especially for athletes to train their physique don’t stop there.

 Biomedical expert Rhonda Patrick talks about so-called hypertermic conditioning, which refers to a phenomenon where adjusting to high temperatures increases plasma volume and intensifies blood flow.
 Simply enjoying the heat can thus enhance endurance, and by activating growth hormone even add muscle mass.1